Broadband interferometry-based searches for photon-axion conversion in vacuum: Experimental setup

 \section{Experimental setup}

 The general setup for the WINTER experiment shown in Fig.~\ref{fig:general_setup} is based on a free-space MZI, as introduced above.
-One of the arms (sensitive arm) is embedded inside the bore of a strong dipole magnet and uses an FPC under high-vacuum conditions, while the other one acts as a reference arm.
+One of the arms (sensing arm) is embedded inside the bore of a strong dipole magnet and uses a FPC under high-vacuum conditions, while the other one acts as a reference arm.
 In the following, we assume a magnet similar to the LHC test dipole magnets, like the one used by the CERN Axion Solar Telescope (CAST) experiment \cite{CAST_new_2017}, with a length of $\approx \SI{10}{\metre}$ and a magnetic field strength of $\approx\SI{9}{\tesla}$.

 The FPC increases the total path length of the photons within the magnetic field.
 Therefore, it increases the conversion probability $P_{\gamma\rightarrow a}$ (Eq.~\ref{eq:pconv_vac_linear}) in a quadratic way and improves the sensitivity because of the effectively larger circulating power.
-The FPC employed in WINTER comprises of two mirrors (a planar and a concave one) with a diameter of \SI{5}{\cm} and a high-power continuous wave (CW) laser operating at a wavelength of \SI{1064}{\nm}.
+The FPC employed in WINTER comprises of two mirrors (a planar and a concave one) with an aperture radius of \SI{17.5}{\cm} and a high-power continuous wave laser operating at a wavelength of \SI{1064}{\nm}.
 With this optical scheme, diffraction and clipping losses are minimized to not degrade the finesse of the cavity (see Appendix \ref{appendix:clipping} for details).
-Given the oscillation wavenumber, $k_{\rm osc}$, defined in Sect.~\ref{sec:photon_alps_mixing}, the coherence length of the axion field is estimated to be:
+Given the oscillation wavenumber, $k_{\rm osc}$, defined in Sect.~\ref{sec:photon_alps_mixing} assuming vacuum conditions with the photon-axion mixing energy satisfying $G \ll m_a^2/(4 \omega_\gamma)$, the oscillation length of the axion field is estimated to be: